MePro9323/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 C - More singly linked lists DIR
 test: Directory to the Tests.
-lists.h: lists.h file contains prototypes to the functions. tasks
+ists.h: lists.h file contains prototypes to the functions.